Getting Started

 • Spread the word.

-• Subscribe to the newsletter or follow on social media.
+• Subscribe to the newsletter!

 Now you're all set!
 Start writing, cooking, and enjoying the simplicity of Cooklang.
 For more details, visit the official documentation.